dxx-rebirth/dxx-rebirth/README.txt

    * The ingame Demo-recording system has been improved.
 Demos are less glitchy and smaller while still still being backwards-compatible to earlier versions of the games.
    * Higher game speed will not cause glitches such as unacceptable fast homing projectiles, incredible high damage caused by several collisions or Fusion cannon, etc.
    * Player files, Savegames, Demos and Missions from DOS-Versions of the games can freely be used in DXX-Rebirth and vice versa.
+   * Mac Command keys are now working - see F1 Help.
+Command-Q works much like a normal Mac program
    * Even more ...